Skip to main content

 8. Infections

 During clinical trials, a number of people receiving Xolair reported higher rates of infections than those who didn’t receive it.
-These included upper respiratory tract infections (such as the common cold), viral infections, and sinus infections.
+These included the common cold, other viral upper respiratory infections, and sinus infections.

 These types of infections are usually caused by viruses.
-So, you can usually manage your symptoms with OTC medications and other cold remedies at home.
+So, you can usually manage your symptoms at home with OTC medications and other cold remedies.
 But if your infection is severe, getting worse, or not going away, tell your healthcare team.

 If you’re already at higher risk of a parasitic infection, you may be more likely to develop one after starting Xolair.
 This is because Xolair works by blocking immunoglobulin E (IgE), which is an antibody that plays a role in fighting off parasitic infections.
 Some ways you can lower your risk of a parasitic infection with Xolair include: